 In the Northwestern Region and Southwestern Region, 20-30% of the population has a disability.
 In the Northeastern Region, 10-20% of the population has a disability.
-In the Northern Region, 20-30% of the population has a disability with the exception of the areas surrounding Yreka (Census Tracts 7.01 and 7.02), where 10-20% of the population has a disability with the exception of Census Tract 12, where 20-30% of the population has a disability.
+In the Northern Region, 20-30% of the population has a disability with the exception of the areas surrounding Yreka (Census Tracts 7.01 and 7.02), where 10-20% of the population has a disability.
+In the Southeastern Region, 10-20% of the population has a disability with the exception of Census Tract 12, where 20-30% of the population has a disability.

-Table A-41 below provides a summary comparison by age using ACS data.
+Table A-39below provides a summary comparison by age using ACS data.
 By age, Mt.
 Shasta residents who are 65-74 have a significantly lower rate of disability in comparison to Siskiyou county.
 For Mt.
 Shasta's 75 and older residents, the rate of disability is closer to that of Siskiyou county.